 Certain information contained in this MD&A constitutes forward-looking information, which is information regarding possible events, conditions or results of operations of the Company that is based upon assumptions about future economic conditions and courses of action and which is inherently uncertain.
 All information other than statements of historical fact may be forward-looking information.
-Forward-looking information is often, but not always, identified by the use of words such as "seek", "anticipate", "budget", "plan", "continue", "estimate", "estimate", "forecast", "may", "will", "might", "project", "predict", "potential", "target", "intend", "would", "could", "should", "believe" and similar words or phrases (including negative variations) suggesting future outcomes or statements regarding an outlook.
-Forward-looking information contained in this MD&A includes, without limitation, statements and information about the receipt by the Company of proceeds from the sale by Cline (as defined below) to Allegiance (as defined below) of all the shares of NECC (as defined below), the timing thereof and the distribution of any proceeds to the holders of CVRs (as defined below); SCIM (as defined below) remaining the investment adviser of CIF (as defined below) following each one year renewal period following its initial two-year term and the Company will continue to receive the net economic benefit derived by SCIM under the CIF Advisory Agreement (as defined below); ML Management (as defined below) remaining the collateral manager of the CLOs (as defined below); the phaseout of LIBOR (as defined below) and the timing thereof; our expansion from a lending-oriented credit platform to an alternative asset management company and the related asset management fee income; our expectations regarding anticipated investment activities and results, financing activities, the sufficiency of taxable income to support deferred tax assets and other factors that may impact our operating results, and the performance of global capital
+Forward-looking information is often, but not always, identified by the use of words such as "seek", "anticipate", "budget", "plan", "continue", "estimate", "expect", "forecast", "may", "will", "might", "predict", "potential", "target", "intend", "would", "could", "should", "believe" and similar words or phrases (including negative variations) suggesting future outcomes or statements regarding an outlook.
+Forward-looking information contained in this MD&A includes, without limitation, statements and information about the receipt by the Company of proceeds from the sale by Cline (as defined below) to Allegiance (as defined below) of all the shares of NECC (as defined below), the timing thereof and the distribution of any proceeds to the holders of CVRs (as defined below); SCIM (as defined below) remaining the investment adviser of CIF (as defined below) following each one year renewal period following its initial two-year term and that the Company will continue to receive the net economic benefit derived by SCIM under the CIF Advisory Agreement (as defined below); ML Management (as defined below) remaining the collateral manager of the CLOs (as defined below) and the investment manager of Logan Ridge (as defined below); the Company's plans to extend the maturity of its CLOs in light of expiring reinvestment periods or launch new collateralized loan obligations to create new incomes streams; the Company's plans to reposition Logan Ridge's portfolio and the Company's expectations for higher portfolio income as a result thereof; the Company's plans to scale the business of Logan Ridge through strategic acquisitions; the completion of the Company's acquisition of Ability Insurance Company and the expected benefits to the Company including, without limitation, a significant increase in the Company's assets under management, the generation of recurring management fees and increased income through insurance earnings as the Company transitions to a hybrid asset management business and insurance solutions model; the Company's minority investment in CPCP (as defined below) will further expand the Company's reach in the Canadian private debt market; the phaseout of LIBOR (as defined below) and the timing thereof; our expansion from a lendingoriented credit platform to an alternative asset management company and the related asset management fee income; our expectations regarding anticipated investment activities and results, financing activities, the sufficiency of taxable income to support deferred tax assets and other factors that may impact our operating results, and the performance of global capital markets and interest rates.